Removal of $K$-mixing in angular momentum projected nuclear wave functions

 In summary, we have studied the so called $K$-mixing in the nuclear wave functions which are defined in the laboratory frame of reference.
-For a given spin $J$, the nuclear wave function is usually expressed in terms of all the $2J+1$ projected states with different $K$ numbers.
-The coefficients in front of these $2J+1$ projected basis states are usually determined by solving the corresponding Hill-Wheeler equation.
-So far, such form of nuclear wave function have been adopted by almost all nowadays nuclear structure models involving the angular momentum projection.
-Previously, the $K$-mixing in such wave functions was believed to be useful in studying the structure of nuclear states.
-Here, we have demonstrated in the SD case that such nuclear wave function with $K$-mixing can always be equivalently replaced by a single projected SD, which means the $K$-mixing can be safely removed and the nuclear wave function can be written in a more compact form.
-This interesting feature seriously reminds us that such $K$-mixing, different from that caused by the Coriolis force in the cranked shell model, might be a misleading in understanding the physics of nuclei.
+For a given spin and parity $J^\pi$, one can generate $2J+1$ projected states from a reference state.
+The nuclear wave function is usually expressed in terms of all these $2J+1$ projected states with different $K$ numbers.
+Such form of nuclear wave function have been adopted by almost all nowadays nuclear structure models involving the angular momentum projection.
+In this work, we have analytically transformed such $K$-mixing wave function into a projected state generated from another complicated reference state $|\phi\rangle$.
+This means the $K$-mixing in any angular momentum projected wave function can be safely removed.
+More interestingly, our calculation results indicate that as long as variational calculations are performed, such complicated $|\phi\rangle$ can always be replaced by a simple SD $|\Phi'\rangle$.
+This makes the angular momentum projected nuclear wave function to be in a more compact form.

-\textbf{Acknowledgements} This work is supported by the National Natural Science Foundation of China under Grant No. $11975314$, by the Key Laboratory of Nuclear Data foundation (JCKY2022201C158) and by the Continuous Basic Scientific Research Project Nos.
-WDJC-$2019$-$13$, BJ$20002501$.
+It is well known that the $K$-mixing also exists in the cranked shell model (CSM) \cite{Zeng90}.
+Such $K$-mixing is caused by the Coriolis force, which is a natural feature of the CSM.
+However, the Coriolis force only exists in the rotating body-fixed frame of reference.
+Such inertial force should not exist in the static laboratory frame of reference in which the present wave functions are constructed.
+Obviously, the presently discussed $K$-mixing is simply originated from the nonzero matrix elements of the Hamiltonian and/or nonzero overlaps between different projected states rather than from the Coriolis force.
+Thus, conceptually, the $K$-mixing in the angular momentum projected wave function is essentially different from that in the CSM.
+In this sense, the removal of $K$-mixing of the angular momentum projected wave function does not mean the $K$-mixing in the CSM can be removed.